Pryaxis/Plugins/README.md

 ### Final note

-We will probably add categories when we get more than 5 plugins to help people sort through them.
-You can also tag your plugins on GitHub with the `tshock` tag or the `tshock-plugin` tag or the `terraria` tag.
+You can tag your plugins on GitHub with the `tshock` tag, the `tshock-plugin` tag or the `terraria` tag.